Avg: 3.6 from 351 votes

 p2.
 Nice face climbing.
 5.6-5.7.

 p3-5. wander around the buttress taking whatever line looks best.
-Head for the left side of "the peewee" - a huge roof/block that looks rather ominous.
+Head for the right side of "the peewee" - a huge roof/block that looks rather ominous.
 4th-5.6

-p6. up the left side of the peewee. usually dark and cold.
+p6. up the right side of the peewee. usually dark and cold.
 Feels good to get on top of it.
 5.6

 p7-11. cracks and blocks that generally trend left.
 The more left you go, the sooner you'll hit a talus field and start walking to the top.
 Climbing stays easy right on the buttress, with a few boulder problems to overcome.